Informational Interviewing Guide

 - Is there anyone else you can recommend I speak with for additional information?

-- Remember that you are gathering information, not asking for a job!
-Therefore, you will be doing the interviewing.
-Focus on the interviewee's views, opinions, and feelings.
+- Remember this session is for gathering information, not for a job.
+Therefore, you will be asking most of the questions.

 - Begin by introducing yourself and reaffirming your purpose (to get information).

 - Limit your visit to 30 minutes.
 Be respectful of others' time.
 The interviewee may extend this time, but leave it up to that person.